A Semantic Encoding of Object Centric Event Data: Introduction

 \section{Introduction}

 Process mining is the discipline aimed at extracting, analyzing, and enhancing knowledge of business processes from event data stored by information systems in the form of event logs~\cite{vanderAalst2016}.
 Over the last few years, the focus of process mining has experienced a gradual drift from the historically established activity-centric view, interpreting process execution logs as sequences of actions~\cite{DBLP:conf/icpm/WynnLAACJV21}.
 The spotlight is moving towards the information artifacts, namely \emph{objects}, that activity executions alter or read.
-This viewpoint shift is testified by the surge of object-centric process mining~\cite{Aalst2019} and object-centric event log formats.
+This viewpoint shift is testified by the surge of object-centric process mining~\cite{Aalst2019} and object-centric event log formats~\cite{Ghahfarokhi2021}.

-The IEEE Task Force on Process Mining leads the standardization process for a new event data paradigm: The Object Centric Event Data (OCED) meta-model~\cite{Fahland-etal/2024:OCED}.
+The IEEE Task Force on Process Mining leads the standardization process for a new event data paradigm, with the aim to overcome the previous established format of XES (eXtensible Event Stream,~\cite{DBLP:conf/icpm/WynnLAACJV21}): The Object Centric Event Data (OCED) meta-model~\cite{Fahland-etal/2024:OCED}.
 An accurate semantic ontology of the novel meta-model is still under discussion.
 Ontologies function as explicit conceptual models representing domain knowledge, making it accessible to information systems.
 They are essential to the vision of the semantics, offering the semantic vocabulary needed to annotate websites so that machines can meaningfully interpret~\cite{GrimmAVS11}.

-In this paper, we provide a framework that defines the semantics of OCED to endow the new standard with a consistent, extensible, and interoperable representation.
-We achieve this by leveraging Semantic Web technologies~\cite{BernersLee2001} to establish interdependencies between previously unrelated event- and object-entities by adding domain knowledge in a multi-layered fashion.
-Our long-term goal is to improve OCED data reasoning, interconnect information sources, improve knowledge inference, and increase expressiveness.